zachmccabe/briars/docs/notes.md

 The idea is to divide information and interfaces down into their most basic pieces and build out from those elements.
 See this article at [A List Apart] for more.

-My needs are pretty simple.
-The atomic unit is simply a dairy entry -- one picture and any notes I'll need for caption writing.
+My needs are comparatively simple.
+For Briars, the atomic unit is defined as a diary entry -- a picture and any notes I'll need for caption writing.
+All the other stuff I use are grouped into separate structures, e.g.:

+- Finished captions are a discrete atomic unit of their own; the content, tone and language vary.
+- Reference pictures and video, which I use for looking up plant species in a botanical key.

-The atomic unit has become an invaluable conceptual tool for this framing a rather unruly, multi-platform story.
+The atomic unit is a powerful conceptual tool that's helped me to organize this multi-platform story.
 Briars wouldn't have grown without it.

 [atomic unit method.]: https://atomicdesign.bradfrost.com/chapter-2/